laugh26/coinevo-gui/installers/windows/README.md

-# Monero GUI Wallet Windows Installer #
+# Coinevo GUI Wallet Windows Installer #

-Copyright (c) 2017-2019, The Monero Project
+Copyright (c) 2017-2019, The Coinevo Project

 ## Introduction ##

-This is a *Inno Setup* script `Monero.iss` plus some related files that allows you to build a standalone Windows installer (.exe) for the GUI wallet that comes with the Carbon Chamaeleon release of Monero.
+This is a *Inno Setup* script `Coinevo.iss` plus some related files that allows you to build a standalone Windows installer (.exe) for the GUI wallet that comes with the Carbon Chamaeleon release of Coinevo.

 This turns the GUI wallet into a more or less standard Windows program, by default installed into a subdirectory of `C:\Program Files`, a program group with some icons in the *Start* menu, and automatic uninstall support.
-It helps lowering the "barrier to entry" somewhat, especially for less technically experienced users of Monero.
+It helps lowering the "barrier to entry" somewhat, especially for less technically experienced users of Coinevo.

-As the setup script in file [Monero.iss](Monero.iss) has to list many files and directories of the GUI wallet package to install by name, this version of the script only works with exactly the GUI wallet for Monero release *Carbon Chamaeleon* that you find on [the official download page](https://coinevo.tech/downloads/).
+As the setup script in file [Coinevo.iss](Coinevo.iss) has to list many files and directories of the GUI wallet package to install by name, this version of the script only works with exactly the GUI wallet for Coinevo release *Carbon Chamaeleon* that you find on [the official download page](https://coinevo.tech/downloads/).

 It should however be easy to modify the script for future